evmos/evmos/docs/validators/upgrades/manual.md

 ## Upgrade the Evmos version

 Before upgrading the Evmos version.
-Stop your instance of `evmosd` using `Ctrl/Cmd + C`.
+Stop your instance of `evmosd` using `Ctrl/Cmd+C`.

 Next, upgrade the software to the desired release version.
 Check the Evmos [releases page](https://github.com/tharsis/evmos/releases) for details on each release.

 ::: warning
-🚧 You will need to ensure that the version installed matches the one needed for the network you are running (mainnet or testnet).
+Ensure that the version installed matches the one needed for the network you are running (mainnet or testnet).
 :::

 ```bash